BrickMMO/conversions-v2/README.md

 # Conversions

-A second version of the BrickMMO Conversions tool.
-A small website used to convert common BrickMMO realted units of measurement:
+The second version of the [BrickMMO Conversions](https://conversions.brickmmo.com/) tool.
+A small website used to convert common BrickMMO related units of measurement:

 - Studs
 - SCILS Grid (16 x 16 studs)